 I started my batch at 9:00 am, filled and finished my jars by about 4:30 or 5:00.
-You have to let them rest overnight, and I had them wrapped by the next morning.
+Let them rest overnight, and I had them wrapped by the next morning.
 For this batch, I doubled the recipe and it made 12 half-pint jars and one pint sized jar.
-So, so simple, my friends!
+So simple, my friends!

 Hope this helps you with last minute ideas that are quick, easy and budget friendly!
 Let me know how your batch turns out!